-When you’re sick, the last thing you want to do is go anywhere.
-But if you need a prescription medication to get yourself on the mend, you have no choice but to drag yourself off the couch — and away from your Netflix queue — to suffer through a long wait at the doctor’s office.
-Right?
+When your patients are sick, the last thing they want to do is go anywhere.
+But if they need a prescription medication they have no choice but to drag themselves into your office, right?

 Well, not always.

-You may be able to obtain a prescription without leaving the comfort of your home — and it’ll probably take less time than you’ll spend picking a movie to watch.
+They may be able to obtain a prescription without leaving the comfort of their home — and it will take less time and be less stressful.

-All you need is access to a secure telehealth platform — one that allows you to conduct a live, online video call with a licensed medical provider (perhaps even your own doctor).
-That way, you can skip the drive, the wait, the exposure to even more germs and instead hop on your home computer or mobile device to obtain a prescription in a matter of minutes.
+All they need is access your office via a secure telehealth platform — one that allows you to conduct a live, online video call with YOUR patients.
+That way, they skip the drive, the wait, and possibly exposing other patients to infection.

 1) The extent to which telehealth prescribing is permitted in your state.

 The Center for Connected Health Policy is an excellent resource to learn more about telehealth and reimbursement laws within your state.

 So, what makes a prescription valid?
 In the vast majority of cases, for a prescription to be considered valid, the practitioner issuing it must perform at least one medical evaluation of the patient.
 But, the rules governing the manner in which the doctor conducts that evaluation — that is, in person or via telemedicine — differ at the state level.

 In other words, federal policy does not outright forbid medical providers from evaluating their patients using an online technology — but it doesn’t outright allow it, either.
 That means it’s on each individual state to define what constitutes permissible telemedicine practice within its borders.

 2) Your state’s requirements for the establishment of a patient-provider relationship.